 Because of the special need to protect judges' independence in deciding what to say in an opinion or ruling, a somewhat different standard applies to determine the merits-relatedness of a non-frivolous allegation that a judge's language in a ruling reflected an improper motive.
-If the judge's language was relevant to the case at hand-for example, a statement that a claim is legally or factually "frivolous"-then the judge's choice of language is presumptively merits-related and excluded, absent evidence apart from the ruling itself suggesting an improper motive.
-If, on the other hand, the challenged language does not seem relevant on its face, then an additional inquiry under Rule 11 is necessary.
+If the judge's language was relevant to the case at hand - for example, a statement that a claim is legally or factually "frivolous" - then the judge's choice of language is presumptively meritsrelated and excluded, absent evidence apart from the ruling itself suggesting an improper motive.
+If, on the other hand, the challenged language does not seem relevant on its face, then an additional inquiry under Rule 11(b) is necessary.

-With regard to Rule 3(h)(3)(B), a complaint of delay in a single case is excluded as merits-related.
-Such an allegation may be said to challenge the correctness of an official action of the judge-in other words, assigning a low priority to deciding the particular case.
-But, by the same token, an allegation of a habitual pattern of delay in a significant number of unrelated cases, or an allegation of deliberate delay in a single case arising out of an illicit motive, is not merits-related.
+With regard to Rule 4(b)(2), a complaint of delay in a single case is excluded as merits-related.
+Such an allegation may be said to challenge the correctness of an official action of the judge, i.e., assigning a low priority to deciding the particular case.
+But, an allegation of a habitual pattern of delay in a significant number of unrelated cases, or an allegation of deliberate delay in a single case arising out of an improper motive, is not merits-related.